About the course

-The course is mainly taught via tutorials, for which you would customarily prepare written work to discuss with the tutor.
-You would also attend relevant classes and lectures as advertised for the BA in Theology and Religion, as well as seminars organised specifically for Postgraduate Diploma students (usually two per term).
-Teaching usually takes place up to the fourth week of Trinity term.
+The course is mainly taught via tutorials, for which you would customarily spend one week preparing written work, with the aid of a reading list provided by your tutor, followed by a meeting to discuss this written work with your tutor for approximately one hour.
+The tutorial format thus includes both self-directed and supported learning elements, but it is weighted towards self-direction.
+You will also attend relevant classes and lectures as advertised for the BA in Theology and Religion, as well as seminars organised specifically for Postgraduate Diploma students (usually two per term).
+The events offer supported learning opportunities which complement the self-directed focus of tutorials.
+Teaching usually takes place up to the fourth week of your final term on the course.

 Although students for the PGDip attend undergraduate lectures and classes, they are full members of the graduate community and are expected to draw on all the graduate resources of the faculty and the university.